jack-song/jack-song.github.io/README.md

  * carousel or gallery thing like wallop js?

 ### done
+ * use negative borders for more space with side-highlights on mobile
  * add gitignore
  * fix image sizing on mobile
  * add projects